 Activities with respect to marine genetic resources of areas beyond national jurisdiction

-1. Activities with respect to marine genetic resources of areas beyond national jurisdiction may be carried out by all Parties, irrespective of their geographical location, and natural or juridical persons under their jurisdiction and control in accordance with this Agreement.
+1. Activities with respect to marine genetic resources of areas beyond national jurisdiction may be carried out by all Parties, irrespective of their geographical location, and natural or juridical persons under the jurisdiction and control of the Parties, in accordance with this Agreement.

+2. Parties shall promote cooperation in activities with respect to marine genetic resources of areas beyond national jurisdiction.

-[2.
-In cases where marine genetic resources of areas beyond national jurisdiction are also found in areas within national jurisdiction, activities with respect to those resources shall be conducted with due regard for the rights and legitimate interests of any coastal State in areas within the national jurisdiction of which such resources are found.]
+3. [Access in situ to] [Collection in situ of] marine genetic resources of areas beyond national jurisdiction shall be [carried out] [conducted] with due regard for the rights and legitimate interests of coastal States in areas within their national jurisdiction and also with due regard for the interests of other States in areas beyond national jurisdiction, in accordance with the Convention.
+To this end, Parties shall endeavour to cooperate, as appropriate, including through specific modalities for the operation of the clearing-house mechanism established under article 51, with a view to implementing this Agreement.

-3. No State shall claim or exercise sovereignty or sovereign rights over marine genetic resources of areas beyond national jurisdiction.
+4. No State shall claim or exercise sovereignty or sovereign rights over marine genetic resources of areas beyond national jurisdiction.
 No such claim or exercise of sovereignty or sovereign rights shall be recognized.

-[4.
-The utilization of marine genetic resources of areas beyond national jurisdiction shall be for the interests of all States and the benefit of mankind as a whole, particularly for the benefit of advancing the scientific knowledge of humanity and promoting the conservation and sustainable use of marine biological diversity, taking into consideration the interests and needs of developing States.]
+[5.
+The utilization of marine genetic resources of areas beyond national jurisdiction shall be in the interests of all States and for the benefit of mankind as a whole, particularly for the benefit of advancing the scientific knowledge of humanity and promoting the conservation and sustainable use of marine biological diversity, taking into consideration the interests and needs of developing States.]

-5. Activities with respect to marine genetic resources of areas beyond national jurisdiction shall be carried out exclusively for peaceful purposes.
+6. Activities with respect to marine genetic resources of areas beyond national jurisdiction shall be carried out exclusively for peaceful purposes.